Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 ESPN+: United States – Optimized for ESPN+, United States – Miami

-To help you prepare for blackout games, we’ve compiled a list of NHL blackout rules based on each US state and created an up-to-date NHL blackout map 2025.
+To help you prepare for blackout games, we’ve compiled a list of NHL blackout rules for each US state and created an up-to-date NHL blackout map.

-With this map, you can see exactly which games are being blacked out in your area.
+With this map, you can see exactly which teams are blacked out in your area.
 You can also see which regions to get an IP address from to circumvent these blackout restrictions.

 As you can see, some blackout regions span entire states.
 You can still be blocked from accessing a team’s games even if you live hundreds of miles away.
 There are also many instances where there are multiple teams blacked out in the same state.